301st Intelligence Squadron

 The United States Air Force's 301st Intelligence Squadron is an intelligence unit located at Joint Base Elmendorf-Richardson, Alaska.

 The squadron's first predecessor was organized in 1942 as the 138th Signal Radio Intelligence Company, a signals intelligence unit.
 The company served in the Southwest Pacific Theater during World War II, then moved to Japan to join the occupation forces.
 Redesignated 1st Radio Squadron, Mobile in 1946, the unit transferred from the United States Army to the United States Air Force in 1949 and served in Japan until inactivation in May 1955.

 The squadron's other predecessor was organized at Misawa Air Base, Japan in 1978 as the 6920th Security Squadron.
 In October 1993, the two units were consolidated as the 301st.
 It continued to serve at Misawa until June 2014, when it moved to its present location.

 Mission

-The squadron as partner of the 381st Intelligence Squadron at the Alaska Mission Operations Center.
-The unit's mission is to collect, process, analyze, and report signals intelligence on adversary operations, capabilities and intentions.
-Additionally, unit personnel conduct communications, maintenance and administrative actions supporting site operations and as provide tactical analytic support to combat units.
+The squadron is a partner to the 381st Intelligence Squadron at the Alaska Mission Operations Center.
+The unit's mission is to collect, process, analyze, and report signals intelligence on adversary operations, capabilities, and intentions.
+Additionally, unit personnel provide tactical analytic support to combat units and conduct communications, maintenance, and administrative actions supporting site operations.